khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Case-Study.md

 * Boundary Testing
 * Regression Testing
 * Retesting
+* Input Validation
 * Data Validation
 * Business Logic Validation
 * UI / Usability Testing

+The testing approach combined predefined test cases with exploratory investigation of unexpected application behavior.

+---

-## Key Defects Identified
+## 3. Key Defects Identified

-### 1. Director Availability Event
+### 3.1 Director Availability Event

 An issue prevented Availability Events from being added successfully.

-The issue was reported, fixed, and successfully retested.
+The issue was documented as **BUG-001**, fixed, and successfully retested.

 **QA focus:** Functional testing and regression testing.

+---

-### 2. Project Details Loading
+### 3.2 Project Details Loading

 A specific project failed to load its Project Details while other projects opened successfully.

-The issue remained reproducible during retesting.
+The issue was documented as **BUG-002** and remained reproducible during retesting.

 **QA focus:** Functional testing and data/loading investigation.

+---

-### 3. Production Budget Calculation
+### 3.3 Production Budget Calculation

-Expenses were initially not correctly reflected in the Budget Sub-total and Total Budget.
+An added expense was initially not correctly reflected in the Budget Sub-total and Total Budget.

-The issue was fixed and successfully retested after valid budget values were entered.
+The issue was documented as **BUG-003**, fixed, and successfully retested.

 **QA focus:** Business logic and calculation validation.

+---

-### 4. Invoice Validation
+### 3.4 Invoice Validation

 Entering a negative invoice amount resulted in `[object Object]` instead of a readable validation message.

+The issue was documented as **BUG-004**.

-**QA focus:** Negative testing and error handling.
+**QA focus:** Negative testing, input validation, and error handling.

+---

-### 5. Sales Activity Filtering
+### 3.5 Sales Activity Filtering

 The Meeting activity view displayed both Meeting and Call activities instead of only the selected activity type.

+The issue was documented as **BUG-005**.

 **QA focus:** Data filtering and consistency testing.

+---

-### 6. Hover Contrast
+### 3.6 Hover Contrast

-A button's hover state changed the background to white while keeping the text white, making the text practically unreadable.
+A button's hover state changed the background to white while the text remained white, making the text difficult to read.

+The issue was documented as **BUG-006**.

 **QA focus:** UI, usability, and accessibility.

+---

-## QA Challenges
+## 4. QA Challenges

 During testing, several behaviors initially appeared suspicious but were not confirmed as defects after further investigation.

-This included checking:
+The investigation included:

 * Crew counts and department assignments
 * Project stages
 * Scheduled follow-ups and task creation
-* Invoice display states
+* Invoice display behavior
-* Report values
+* Report values and totals
 * Similar project records
 * Data consistency after refresh
+* Cloud integration behavior

+Where a behavior could not be confirmed as a defect, it was not reported as a separate bug.

-These investigations helped distinguish actual defects from expected application behavior or configuration-related results.
+This helped distinguish confirmed defects from expected behavior, configuration-related results, and observations requiring further verification.

+---

-## Retesting
+## 5. Retesting

-Previously reported issues were retested after fixes where applicable.
+Previously reported issues were retested when a fix was available.

-Confirmed successful fixes included:
+### Successfully Retested

-* Director Availability Event creation
+* **BUG-001** — Director Availability Event creation
-* Production Budget expense calculation
+* **BUG-003** — Production Budget expense calculation

-Retesting helped verify that fixes resolved the original issues without relying only on developer confirmation.
+Both issues were fixed and successfully verified during retesting.

+### Still Reproducible

+* **BUG-002** — Project Details failed to load for a specific project

+The issue remained reproducible during retesting and was kept open.

+### No Retest Result Documented

+* **BUG-004** — Negative invoice amount validation
+* **BUG-005** — Meeting Activity filtering
+* **BUG-006** — Button text on hover

+These defects remain documented as open because no retest result was recorded.

+---

-## Key QA Skills Demonstrated
+## 6. Key QA Skills Demonstrated

 * Defect identification
 * Bug reproduction